remipichon/manifmaker/README.md

 ##### IT_IS_NOT_PRODUCTION_IT_IS_OK_TO_DELETE_DATA
 Force isDevelopment mode to allow wiping out and injected data.
 It is only valid at startup, 'isProduction' remains true for the app lifecycle.
-Value should be 'truetrue', just because it's we don't want to easily allow deleting data in production.
+Value should be 'truetrue', just because we don't want to easily allow deleting data in production.

+##### IT_IS_REALLY_NOT_PRODUCTION
+Value should be 'iknowwhatiamdoing' to enable usage of IT_IS_NOT_PRODUCTION_IT_IS_OK_TO_DELETE_DATA.
+The usage for both env is not being explained in the logs.

 ##### MAILGUN_PASSWORD